Weapon Zero: Finale

 Ansh'r returns to warn Weapon Zero of an imminent invasion by the T'srri.
 He is joined by several of his Batai comrades, who join forces with the American military against the T'srri in a battle in the skies of Denver.
 N'golth hijacks a T'srri fighter and rams into the Seneschal's cruiser, sending both ships crashing into the city.
-Lilith, Ansh'r and N'golth are killed in battle, while Stone and Kikuyo are critically injured.
-Outnumbered and soon to be overwhelmed, the battle ends when Jamie creates an explosion large enough to wipe out the T'srri ground forces.
+Lilith, Ansh'r, and N'golth are killed in battle, while Stone and Kikuyo are critically injured.
+Outnumbered and soon to be overwhelmed, the battle ends when Jamie creates an explosion that wipes out the T'srri ground forces.

 Characters

 Weapon Zero

-The team known as Weapon Zero is composed of Stone, Jamie, Kikuyo, Valaria and Janus.
+The team known as Weapon Zero is composed of Stone, Jamie, Kikuyo, Valaria, and Janus.
 Although they were all given code names by Ansh'r, they generally referred to each other by their original names.
 They are all failed T'srri conversions in that they have been implanted with the T'srri biotech, but retained their identities having not been taken over by a T'srri mindworm.
 These T'srri implants provide enough internal energy to power a small city, from which they have all gained unique powers.
 Abilities they have in common are their symbiotic armour and a lack of physical aging.
 They are also gifted with innate multilingualism.